frantisekstanko/telescope-git-diff/README.md

 # telescope-git-diff

 A [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
-extension that makes it easy to list all the files modified on the current branch, i.e. "what will the pull request look like".
+extension that makes it easy to list all modified files on the current branch branch, or show a commit history for the current file.

 ![Screenshot](https://i.imgur.com/Lu2G618.png)